The UK’s Best Music Festivals To Book Now

 When?
 10–13 August 2023

 This Norfolk fest has a licence that permits music from dusk to dawn, with ‘spontaneous’ back-to-back sets, award-winning DJs and a stellar music line-up.
 Set amongst dense woodland with a picturesque lake, and curated by DJ Craig Richards, it’s becoming one of the most exciting prospects on the festival calendar.
-This year’s line-up is yet to be revealed.
+Check out the full line-up here.

 BOOK IT: houghtonfestival.co.uk